mradcliffe/docker-core-sprint/README.md

 #### MacOS

-* Open "Docker.dmg" file, and drag and drop the Docker application file to your Applications directory.
+* Open "Docker.dmg" file in the MacOS directory, and drag and drop the Docker application file to your Applications directory.

 #### Linux